gmcmillan100/docs/ip-routing-cheatsheet.md

  things, like tell the truth, which customers appreciate but sometimes the company does not.

-> Now that you're done with Procket, what are you working on?
+> Now that you're done with Packet rocket, what are you working on?

  I am doing stuff on the side, but it is not of relevance to this conversation.